-To derive the conditions under which having a busy director on the board is harmful, consider a shock that forces the common director to increase her monitoring effort at firm A. Specifically, suppose that firm A's information environment deteriorates, as reflected in a higher prior variance ξ_A^{-1} .
+To derive the conditions under which busy directors are harmful, consider a shock that causes the common director to increase her monitoring effort at firm A. Specifically, suppose that firm A's information environment deteriorates, as reflected in a higher prior variance ξ_A^{-1} .
 (The empirical counterpart to this, considered in Section 3, will be an exogenous reduction in the number of analysts covering firm A's stock.)
 It can be shown that such a shock increases director 1's optimal monitoring effort at firm A ($\partial m{1A}^/\partial \xi_A^{-1} > 0$).
-In this section, we consider how the two directors adjust their monitoring efforts at the spillover firm B, and how these adjustments in turn affect firm B's value.7
+In this section, we consider how the two directors adjust their monitoring efforts at the spillover firm B, and how these adjustments in turn affect firm B's value.11